orangemug/heroku-docker-nodejs/README.md

     heroku docker:release

-As normal you can now open it in your browser
+As normal you can now open the app in your browser

     heroku open